alexanderghose/mongoose-continue/w01/d1/git-intro-workflow.md

 Sometimes, you don't have "push" or "write" access to a repository, as in our class notes repo.
 You can still clone, but you can't push.
 All large open source projects are like this, such as the VSCode project, or the Chromium web browser.

 So how can we save our changes?
-Introducing: forking.....
+Introducing: <strong>fork and clone</strong> workflow.....

 ## Fork & Clone the Class Repo